Nikos-Chatzoudas/bg_autoclicker/README.md

 # background_autoclicker
- its and autoclicker that clicks in minimized and not focused windows so you can use the rest of the pc while you wanna spamm click something install Requirements here with this command in the cmd
+ its and autoclicker that clicks in minimized and not focused windows so you can use the rest of the pc while you wanna spam click something install Requirements here with this command in the cmd
 ```bash
 pip install PyQt5 pywin32